Keksuccino/docs_fancymenu/text-formatting.md

 This is a line of text with ;;**this part**;; showing as unformatted text with visible ** (bold) formatting code and _this part_ as normal formatted italic text.
 ```

-Plain text also works as a multi-line wrapper code, so you need to add `;;;` before and after the line(s) you want to show as plain text like this:
+Plain text also works as a multi-line wrapper code.
+To wrap whole lines, add `;;;` before and after the line(s) you want to show as plain text like this:

 ```
 ;;;